Korfiz Holm: Life

 Diedrich Heinrich Corfitz/Korfiz Holm was born into a German speaking family in Riga, where his father Diedrich Eduard Holm (1846–95) worked as a railway company director.
 His mother, Maria "Mia" Holm (1845-1912: sometimes identified in sources by her maiden name as Maria von Hedenström), was the daughter of a Protestant pastor from Sweden: she achieved a measure of notability on her own account as a poet and novelist.

 Holm attended school at the Gymnasium (secondary school) in Riga.
 At least one source refers to part of his childhood having been spent in Moscow, but most make no mention of this.
 If there was a period in Moscow it was almost certainly brief, and probably connected with his father's business as the director of a railway company: by the time his father died, in 1895, Diedrich Holm was in Saratov, a large industrial far to the south of Moscow.
 In 1885 his parents separated, however.
 After the divorce, which appears to have followed only in 1890 when his father wished to marry someone else, he moved with his mother to briefly to Munich and from there to Lübeck in Germany.
 It was at the prestigious "Katharineum" ("humanistic secondary school") in Lübeck that he completed the final two years of his schooling.
 A contemporary at the school (actually nearly three years younger than Holm) was Thomas Mann.
 During their time at the school, Holm was assigned to help out as "Mann's gymnastics coach".
-Thomas Mann viewed the whole business of school gymnastics with intense dislike, but could on occasion be persuaded to compromise his principals to the extent of touching the horizontal exercise bars with his fingertips, while casting a look of withering contempt at the equipment.
+Thomas Mann viewed the whole business of school gymnastics with intense dislike, but could on occasion be persuaded to compromise his principles to the extent of touching the horizontal exercise bars with his fingertips, while casting a look of withering contempt at the equipment.
 When it came to the more obviously cerebral aspects of the school curriculum, the future creator of Buddenbrooks and Zauberberg was, according to school reports, an adequately committed pupil; and while the school authorities refused to view his conduct in gymnastics classes with complete equanimity, Mann's rebellious aversion to organised exercise did not prevent a friendship from forming with his schoolboy "gymnastics coach".
 Later, when they were all grown up and Holm had joined a publishing business, he intervened to help Mann obtain work with the Munich-based satirical magazine "Simplicissimus".